 Covers the operating principles, maintenance, repair and overhaul of various types and sizes of diesel engines.
-Diesel engines, their component parts and related accessories are studied in depth.
-In conjunction with this is the study of manufacturers' specifications as they pertain to correct engine operation, performance and emissions.
-Prerequisite: Placement test scores at RD 090 College Success & Reading Strategies, MTH 020 Basic Mathematics and instructor's approval required.
+Their component parts and related accessories are studied in depth.
+Also studies manufacturers' specifications as they pertain to correct engine operation, performance and emissions.
+Prerequisites: Placement test score of 67 or higher for RD 090 College Success and Reading Strategies, and placement into WR 095 College Writing Fundamentals or higher, and placement into MTH 060 Introduction to Algebra or higher.